 When you have completed the certificate

-The NHS Pension Scheme employing authority for GPs in England is NHS England who delegate local pension administration to Primary Care Support England (PCSE) and the local CCG.
+The NHS Pension Scheme employing authority for GPs in England is NHS England who delegate local pension administration to Primary Care Support England (PCSE).
+Type 1 medical practitioners must complete and submit to PCSE for work in England.